cmockabee/DeepRacer2020/README.md

 Once the optimal position is found, the car's actual position is compared to the optimal, and a reward is derived.

 ### Speed Reward
-This function will reward the car for
+This function will reward the car for adjust its speed based on the curvature of the road ahead.

 ## Resources